The Supreme Court fight over an abortion pill: What's next?

 The Biden administration responded to Kacsmaryk’s ruling by asking the New Orleans-based 5th U.S. Circuit Court of Appeals to prevent it from taking effect for now.

-Last week, the appeals court narrowed Kacsmaryk’s ruling so that the initial approval of mifepristone in 2000 is not affected, for now.
-But it agreed with him that changes the FDA made to relax the rules for prescribing and dispensing the drug should be put on hold.
-Those rules included expanding when the drug could be taken and allowing for the drug’s delivery through the mail.
+The appeals court didn’t do that, but it narrowed Kacsmaryk’s ruling so that the initial approval of mifepristone in 2000 wouldn’t be revoked.
+And it agreed with him that changes the FDA made to relax the rules for prescribing and dispensing the drug should be put on hold.
+It said those rules, including expanding when the drug could be taken and allowing for the drug’s delivery through the mail, should be on hold while the case continued.

 The appeals court acted by a 2-1 vote.
 The judges in the majority, Kurt Engelhardt and Andrew Oldham, are both Trump picks.

 The Biden administration and the maker of mifepristone, New York-based Danco Laboratories, appealed to the Supreme Court, saying that allowing the appeals court’s restrictions to take effect would cause chaos.
-Facing a tight deadline, the Supreme Court gave itself some breathing room and issued an order suggesting it would act by Wednesday evening.
-That timeline was extended to Friday, the day the justices will hold a previously scheduled private conference.
+At first, facing a tight deadline, the Supreme Court gave itself some breathing room and issued an order suggesting it would act by Wednesday evening.
+But no decision came Wednesday and the court instead just gave itself an extension until just before midnight Friday.
+It wasn’t clear why.

-The justices could talk about the issue further then.
-The additional time could also be part of an effort to craft an order that has broad support among the nine justices.
-Or one or more justices might be writing a separate opinion and asked for a couple of extra days.
+The court did make its second self-imposed deadline, issuing its brief decision around 6:30 p.m. in Washington.
+Two conservative justices, Clarence Thomas and Samuel Alito, said they disagreed with the court’s action but no other justice commented.

 Follow the AP’s coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.